SPyofgame200/HCMUS-Cross-Da-Road/CrossDaRoad-Beta/CrossDaRoad-Beta/docs/standard/functionStandard.md

 # Function Standard

+## General Cases

+- All functions must named under `PascalCase()`
+- Functions might have their prefix, based on their group tags.
+- Functions might have their suffix, based on the returned type.
+- Here are all possibles tags, each tag indicate a group of function share similarities.
+  - `[Constructors]` initialize object's variables upon creation.
+  - `[Destructors]` cleaning and release resources upon destruction.
+  - `[Initializers]` boolean functions that being used in the `constructors`.
+  - `[Clean-up]` boolean functions that being used in the `destructors`.
+  - `[Release]` helper functions for the clean-up for releasing pointer resources
+  - `[Validators]` boolean functions that validates certain actions.
+  - `[Checkers]` boolean functions to check certain conditions.
+  - `[Constant Getters]`
+  - `[Property Getters]`
+  - `[Utility Getters]`
+  - `[Setters]`
+  - `[File Managements]`
+  - `[Input - Output]`

-## Category: [Constructors]
+## `[Constructors]`

 Constructors are special member functions responsible for initializing the object when it is created.

 They have the same name as the class and do not have a return type.
-Here's an example of a simple constructor for a class `Foo`:

-**Foo.h:**
+Requirement:

+- Non-static non-pointer variables inside a class **MUST** being initialized, in the constructor.
+- You might use functions inside the constructor to do it, those should return boolean.
+- We recommended you use `[Initializers]` for constructions.

+Notice:

+- Pointer Variables: You should init them as `nullptr` using member initializer list.
+Then you can use another functions to provide details.
+Why you might ask, since certain classes might be called by another thread, which is unsafe it isnt initialized as nullptr upon creation.
+- Static Variables: You should init them in the source file (not the header file).

+Message:

+- By using `[Initializers]`, if the member variables isnt being constructed successfully, you should log a Warning or Error messages for better bug tracing.

+### Foo.h

 ```cpp
 #ifndef FOO_H
 #define FOO_H